AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/call_functions.md

 }
 ```
 :::info A note for vanilla Noir devs
-There is no [`main()`](https://noir-lang.org/docs/getting_started/project_breakdown/#mainnr) function within a Noir `contract` scope.
+There is no [`main()` (GitHub link)](https://noir-lang.org/docs/getting_started/project_breakdown/#mainnr) function within a Noir `contract` scope.
 More than one function can be an entrypoint.
 :::

-To understand how to call a function from another contract, follow the  [crowdfunding tutorial](../../../tutorials/codealong/contract_tutorials/crowdfunding_contract.md).
+To understand how to call a function from another contract, follow the  [crowdfunding tutorial](../../../../tutorials/codealong/contract_tutorials/crowdfunding_contract.md).